AltayYuzeir/Shiny_Password_manager/README.md

 Current version v1.3:
 - Database Table now contains all your passwords as a hidden string 🔥**NEW**🔥
 - The passwords can be revealed individually and hidden again 🔥**NEW**🔥
+- Master Password now sits above both tabs for better user experince and ease of use 🔥**NEW**🔥

 Version v1.2
 - Profiles and Logins can easily be browsed in the _*Database Table*_ tab (Master Password needed)